 A Date of Death Appraisal, or Date of Death Valuation, is a type of estate appraisal that can assist with determining income/estate tax liability for the IRS and disposition of assets under a will or in probate.
 It is an appraisal of what the property was worth on a date in the past.

 Varied situations can arise that need an appraisal of property value at a date some time ago, usually due to the death of the homeowner.

 Property Value For A Date In The Past

 Real property isn't like publicly traded stock or other items because it fluctuates in value, and no historical public data is available.

 Because of this, it's important to hire a real estate appraiser with expertise and experience in your local area to correctly evaluate past comparable properties and market trends to give you an accurate historical appraisal.

 Date of Death Appraisal requirements include:

-You need a professional real estate appraiser, bound by the Uniform Standards of Professional Appraisal Practice (USPAP) for a high degree of confidentiality and professionalism, and you need the kind of quality report and work product taxing authorities and courts need and expect.
+You need a professional real estate appraiser, bound by the Uniform Standards of Professional Appraisal Practice (USPAP) for a high degree of confidentiality and professionalism, and you need the kind of quality report that taxing authorities and courts need.